TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

   For example, Nouying uses `01C` (10 kΩ) for the **4S** setting whereas DYKB uses `912` (9.1 kΩ).
 * **Solder Bridge:**
   The DYKB board uses a `000` resistor for the default solder bridge (0 Ω jumper).
 Nouying uses a `015` (0.15 Ω), presumably because of a lack of `000`.

+The different SMB resistor labels rather seem to indicate that this board is produced by various manufacturers.

 #### Nouying Configuration